TransFiner: A Full-Scale Refinement Approach for Multiple Object Tracking: Experiments

 \subsection{Implementation details}

 \textbf{Model.} We pick CenterTrack \cite{zhou2020tracking} as the original tracker in our experiments.
-As for TransFiner, the backbone network utilizes ResNet-50 \cite{he2016deep}, paired with a twin structure based on a six-layer encoder and decoder from Deformable DETR \cite{zhu2020deformable}.
+For TransFiner, the backbone network is ResNet-50 \cite{he2016deep}, coupled with the \textit{twin} structure from a six-layer encoder and decoder of Deformable DETR \cite{zhu2020deformable}.
 The number of query embeddings is set to $ 300 $.
-In MOT datasets, the bounding boxes fully cover the targets, which means parts of the objects have their box centers outside the images, making it suboptimal to directly predict the objects' centers, widths, and heights.
-Hence, following the solution in \cite{zhou2020tracking}, we also formulate the box representation set $ {b}=\left({x}, {y}, {ad}_{tp}, {ad}_{lf}, {ad}_{bt}, {ad}_{rt}\right) $.
-The last four respectively show the non-negative distance from the center to the top, left, bottom, and right edge of the bounding box.
-This allows more precise estimations even when objects are heavily cropped.